rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-nestedness-unflattening-the-cfg.md

   };
 }
 ```

-Note how we get the array name from `discriminant.object` of the
-`WhileStatement` to get the `ArrayExpression` node from further up in the code
-by accessing parent node scope and it's binding.

 There are two stages of code reconstruction: 1) we gather all the basic blocks
 into object, keyed by their case numbers and 2) we unite them into list of nodes